-After both of my deliveries, I used to check my stomach in the mirror every morning to see if it’s getting any flatter.
+Back in my early postpartum weeks, I used to check my stomach in the mirror every morning to see if it’s getting any flatter.
 Deep inside I knew it won’t happen overnight and by itself, but I just kind of hoped it could 🙂

 Have you heard or seen stories of mums who got their postpartum tummies back into the previous shape just weeks after delivery?
 Yeah.
 I am not saying it isn’t possible, but it’s very rare.